madhavi091105/mlprojects/README.md

 Project Overview

 This project is an end-to-end Machine Learning pipeline built to predict student academic performance using demographic and educational features.
-The project focuses on data preprocessing model training evaluation artifact managementd
+The project focuses on:

+data preprocessing

+model training

+evaluation

+artifact management

 Deployment is planned as the next phase and is not included in this version.